Boston Bruins: The new millennium (2000–2015)

-After a slow start to the 2008–09 season, the Bruins went on to have the best record in the Eastern Conference and qualified for the playoffs for the fifth time in nine years, facing the Canadiens in the playoffs for the fourth time during that span, defeating them in four games before losing in seven games to the Carolina Hurricanes in the conference semi-finals.
+After a slow start to the 2008–09 season, the Bruins went on to have the best record in the Eastern Conference and qualified for the playoffs for the fifth time in nine years.
+At the trade deadline, they acquired Mark Recchi from the Tampa Bay Lightning.
+They faced the Canadiens in the playoffs for the fourth time during that span, defeating Montreal in four games before losing in seven games to the Carolina Hurricanes in the conference semifinals.
+Goaltender Tim Thomas won the Vezina Trophy as the league's top goaltender in the season.
+Julien was also awarded the Jack Adams Trophy as coach of the year.